 For each of these “elements”, think of about their definition – but also think of them in context with the other elements of the continuum.
 A leader with an impractical vision is just a dreamer; breakthrough science that is not well communicated will just sit on the shelf.

 Defined: The ability to imagine what is possible (aka Vision).
-This doesn’t have to be something as earth-shattering as Avatar or the next iPad – businesses are crying out for “innovation” (sorry for the buzzword) in areas as mundane as cost controls, Lean, and revenue growth.
+This doesn’t have to be something as earth-shattering as the Internet or as imaginative as the iPad – businesses are crying out for “innovation” (sorry for the buzzword) in areas as mundane as cost controls, Lean, and revenue growth.
 Make no small plans, but have the courage and the energy to stretch.
 Recognize the organization’s practical limits – but don’t sell them short, they might surprise themselves (and you!)

 In Context: There is a fine line between imagination and inspiration; we need something that can be implemented in our lifetime.
 Flights of fancy can broaden your horizons, but you must eventually deliver real business results.
 This is where you can enable acceptance of the 80/20 rule – a practical vision that sees when enough is enough, that knows when to trim down the requirements to get 80% of the value with only 20% of the effort.